Siequnu/harmonicgh/README.txt

 lib/midi/midi.class.php: 3rd party class containing MIDI functions.

+content/style.css: CSS sheet

 # Deployment notes:
-	MIDI generation requires a output folder in the main directory which is writeable by the webserver process.
+	MIDI generation requires an output folder in the main directory which is writeable by the webserver process.
-	WAV conversion requires timidity (eg. $ brew install timidity).
+	MIDI to WAV conversion requires timidity (eg. $ brew install timidity).

 # Current issue:
 	Rules to be added to harmony generation to improve voice leading